First Drive: 2025 Porsche Taycan makes good on the mission

 2025 Porsche Taycan

-The 4S Cross Turismo is one of the heavier Taycans in the lineup, with a curb weight of 5,093 pounds, but this versatile but still rather low-riding sport wagon—just good for trail access if you choose your line carefully—is one of the most useful, with 15.7 cubic feet of cargo space with the rear seatbacks in place (versus 12.9 in most Taycan sedans), or 42.8 cubic feet with them folded in the Cross Turismo.
+The 4S Cross Turismo is one of the heavier Taycans in the lineup, with a curb weight of 5,093 pounds.
+Its 0.8 inches of additional ride height is good for trail access if you choose your line carefully.
+And in versatility, it's way more useful, with 15.7 cubic feet of cargo space with the rear seatbacks in place (versus 12.9 in most Taycan sedans), or 42.8 cubic feet with them folded in the Cross Turismo.
 The frunk remains the same deep 2.9 cubic feet across versions.

-Cross Turismo models have a less aero-savvy coefficient of drag of 0.26 or 0.27, up from 0.22 or 0.23 for the sedans, and once again that’s likely to mean a few miles of range sacrificed.
+Cross Turismo models pay for that with a less aero-savvy coefficient of drag of 0.26 or 0.27, up from 0.22 or 0.23 for the sedans, and once again that’s likely to mean a few miles of range sacrificed.
 Porsche has also subbed in new wheels, evolving from wheels that were rooted in the look of the original Mission E concept to an aero design that buys an extra 40 km to WLTP ratings, according to the automaker.

 2025 Porsche Taycan